wstric/bedburner/README.md

 but only similar to the existing components of a v2.4 but never zero.

 This mod should not be attempted without experience and caution.
+I am not responsible for any resulting damage or harm.

 :fire: :fire: :fire: